 - The absence of information about product value.
 A hard sell focuses primarily on closing a deal.
 That’s why sales representatives try to sell a product as soon as possible by telling about its features rather than providing its actual benefits and explaining what problems it can solve.

 - Mistrust in what companies try to convey.
 Sales reps are often insensitive and desperate to sell a product, which can provoke customers’ mistrust and suspicion.
 As a result, people won’t buy any products from such brands.

 Now that you know the reasons why it’s better not to consider a hard sell in your marketing strategy, let’s proceed to the difference between a hard and a soft sell.

 A hard sell is a sales strategy that involves persuading customers to buy products or services.
 The approach is considered aggressive because of the invasive behavior of salespeople.
 Sales reps usually use insistent language and strive to close a deal as fast as possible.
 They often ask prospects to purchase certain products without explaining their value and the benefits they can bring.

 A soft sell is an indirect approach that entails salespeople offering products and services to customers.
 However, in this strategy, sales reps focus on building relationships with leads and buyers.
 They aim to gain trust rather than push customers to buy unnecessary goods.

 To reach their consumers, sales representatives learn about their challenges, interests, and points of view.
 It helps figure out whether their product or service is a great fit for customers.
 Moreover, salespeople provide genuine recommendations to help consumers solve their problems.

 Let’s walk you through some hard sell examples.

-You can encounter hard sell in some infomercials you can see on TV.
+You can encounter hard sells in some infomercials you can see on TV.
 They are packed with reasons to buy certain products and a call to action so that customers could purchase immediately.
 These long commercials also include an expert’s testimony to convince a consumer to make a purchase.